The Wizard of Oz (1987 musical)

-Successful musicals based on the Baum novel were created in 1902 (for Broadway) and 1942 (for St. Louis Municipal Opera), the latter of which, using songs from the popular 1939 film, is still frequently revived.
+Successful musicals based on the Baum novel were created in 1902 (for Broadway) and in 1942 (for St. Louis Municipal Opera), the latter of which, using songs from the popular 1939 film, is still frequently revived.
 Seeking to more closely recreate the 1939 film on stage, the Royal Shakespeare Company adapted the film's screenplay, also using the songs from the film, and produced a new version at London's Barbican Centre in 1987.
 This was also a success and has been given many revivals in various formats.
-This musical has been touring the U.S. since 2008.
-It has become a popular musical for community theatres, schools and children's theatres in the United States and the United Kingdom.
+It also had extensive tours the U.S. from 2008 to 2020.
+The musical has become a popular musical for community theatres, schools and children's theatres in the United States and the United Kingdom.

-History
+Background and creation

 The Wizard of Oz was first turned into a musical extravaganza by L. Frank Baum himself.
-A loose adaptation of Baum's 1900 novel (there is no Wicked Witch or Toto, and there are some new characters), it first played in Chicago in 1902 and was a success on Broadway the following year.
+A loose adaptation of Baum's 1900 novel (there is no Wicked Witch, magic shoes or Toto, and there are some new characters), it first played in Chicago in 1902 and was a success on Broadway the following year.
 It then toured for seven years.
 The 1939 film adaptation bore a closer resemblance to the storyline of Baum's original novel than most previous versions.
 It was a strong success, won the Academy Awards for best song and best score, and has been frequently broadcast on television.
 This was followed, in 1942, by a musical theatre adaptation presented at the St. Louis Municipal Opera (MUNY).
 The script was adapted by Frank Gabrielson from the novel, but it is influenced in some respects by the motion picture script and uses most of the songs from the film.
 A new song was added for Dorothy to sing in the Emerald City, called "Evening Star", and the Wizard goes home in a rocketship instead of a hot air balloon.
 The MUNY version continues to receive frequent revivals.

 According to Royal Shakespeare Company (RSC) director Ian Judge, the company's 1987 adaptation "came about when Terry Hands, artistic director of the company, asked for a show that could be performed annually over the Christmas season, as a revival of J. M. Barrie's play Peter Pan had been previously. ...
 Judge obtained the rights to the [1939] film. ...
 An additional verse has been put back into the Academy Award-winning song 'Over the Rainbow,' as well as an entire number, 'The Jitterbug,' that was cut from the movie.
 Every word of the screenplay has been left in.
 'We've just fattened it out a little bit because you need a few more words in the theater than you need in the movies.'"
 In 1986, John Kane was asked by the company to write the book for the adaptation.
 This version hews even more closely to the film's screenplay than the 1942 MUNY version and attempts to recreate the film's atmosphere and some of its special effects.
 It also involves more singing for the chorus.